-It takes a lot of the same grit and determination as it does to train athletes to perform on the court as it does for Club Directors and Administrators to perform in a financial situation.
+It takes a lot of the same grit and determination that it does to train athletes to perform on the court as it does for Club Directors and Administrators to perform in a financial situation.
 Sometimes we can get caught up focusing so much on the kids, that the club financial management is an afterthought.

 Here are 6 keys to assessing and managing your club’s finances: